guruprasanth02/Musikali/Readme.md

-# Musikkali 🎶
+# Musiக்களி 🎶

-Musikkali is a web-based music learning and quiz platform built with Flask.
+Musiக்களி is a web-based music learning and quiz platform built with Flask.
 It features interactive games and exercises to help users practice and recognize musical notes, patterns, and emotions (Navarasa) in music.

 ## Features